smashingboxes/taperole/README.md

 * `bundle install`
 * `smasing_boxer installer install`
-* Updated the hosts file with the IP addess of your server
+* Updated the hosts file with the IP address of your server

 ```
 [omnibox]